torryatco/Basilica/readme.md

 }
 ```

-Note: this is one of the few occasions that we use the height property.
+Note: this is one of the rare occasions that we use the height property.
 We use it here because the header does not contain dynamic content.

-Add the custom font (top of the css file):
+Add a custom font (top of the css file):

 ```css
 @import url(font/stylesheet.css);